JST COI-NEXT Kawasaki Project CHANGE

 -

-We have establisheda system in which universities, companies, local government and medical-related organizations collaborate, with five research and development task groups working alongside the research promotion organization.
+We have established a system in which universities, companies, local government and medical-related organizations collaborate, with three research and development task groups working alongside the research promotion organization.
 Professor Takanori Ichiki serves as the project leader, supported by two deputy project leaders from industry, manages the project with valuable comments from three experienced external advisors.

 Consortium